Changelog

 Metrics and dimensions are now displayed in a row-based view, making it easy to see how fields line up across channels.

-– shared metrics and dimensions across selected channels are grouped together, so you can instantly see what’s matched.
+- Unified fields in one row– shared metrics and dimensions across selected channels are grouped together, so you can instantly see what’s matched.

 All existing Source Groups were automatically migrated,